jupyter/nbviewer.org-deploy/README.md

 ## Managing nbviewer servers

-nbviewer servers are hosted on Rackspace and
+nbviewer servers are hosted on Rackspace and created with `docker-machine`.
 The credentials are stored in this repo in the `machine` directory.

 There are a few commands that can be run from your laptop,